usagitoneko97/klara/A3.LVN/Version2/readme.md

 ```

 ## 1.2 Details of the Implementation
-The same concept on previous page in the [algorithm](https://github.com/usagitoneko97/python-ast/tree/master/A3.LVN#113-algorithm-in-details) section will reapplied here.
-A few more data structure need to be added on top of Version 1 to implement a ssa.
-Apart from the 2 dictionaries used before which is one for storing the value number of variables, and another is to store the simple expression, additional data structures like list and tuple will be used to fully implement the ssa.
+The same concept on the previous page in the [algorithm](https://github.com/usagitoneko97/python-ast/tree/master/A3.LVN#113-algorithm-in-details) section will be reapplied here.
+A few more data structure need to be added on top of Version 1 to implement a SSA.
+Apart from the 2 dictionaries used before which is one for storing the value number of variables, and another is to store the simple expression, additional data structures like list and tuple will be used to fully implement the SSA.

 ### 1.2.1 Lvn Code Tuples List
-The tuples, namely `lvn_code_tuples_list` is to provide the representation of the ssa source code in a form of value number (All operands and target are numbers).
-One of the problem that you will quickly realise is that after conversion, the variable and constant will be converted to numbers, and that may cause confusion.
-One way to solve this is to **append a flag** at the end of the tuple, to annotate that either left or right operand is constant. **Note** that there will be no cases where left and right are both constant since it will be folded during the conversion from ast to ssa.
+The tuples, namely `lvn_code_tuples_list` is to provide the representation of the SSA source code in a form of value number (All operands and target are numbers).
+One of the problems that you will quickly realize is that after conversion, the variable and constant will be converted to numbers, and that may cause confusion.
+One way to solve this is to **append a flag** at the end of the tuple, to annotate that either left or right operand is constant. **Note** that there will be no cases where left and right are both constant since it will be folded during the conversion from ast to SSA.

 - operand_type = 0   --> no constant
 - operand_type = 1   --> left is constant
 - operand_type = 2   --> right is constant

-To incoporate the ssa into our dictionary, whenever a variable that going to replaced by a newer entry, the old entry will not be removed, instead, an abitary number, the value number of that key will be append to the old key.
+To incorporate the ssa into our dictionary, whenever a variable that going to replaced by a newer entry, the old entry will not be removed, instead, an arbitrary number, the value number of that key will be appended to the old key.
 I.e.,

 a = 33